 Going back to work after a period of maternity leave can be a very anxious and stressful time, but there are things you can do to help make the transition easier for you and baby.
+You can check out this source: lawpla.com to find out more information about what you and baby are entitled to.
 It’s going to be a huge change for you, baby and the rest of the family and it could take a while for things to settle down.
 This is completely normal, remember how long it took you to get into the swing of maternity leave in the first place.

 I’m not for one second going to say that my return to work went smoothly, because it didn’t for lots of reasons.
 Some were far beyond my control, but I definitely learnt some things, so here goes: